RIVAL231/Balkan_Drive/README.md

 **Soft References**: `files.filehash` → `content.sha256` with reference counting for safe cleanup.

-**Comprehensive Auditing**: All user actions logged with structured details for compliance.
+**Comprehensive Auditing**: All user actions logged with structured details for compliance, which can be monitored via the admin login, for testing the user is given the choice to create account as an admin as well, in practice an admin account will be created by the system administrator.

 **Performance Indexes**: Optimized for common queries (user files, folder contents, public files).